Hub-2023/class-code/logic-puzzles/linux.md

 Write an object called Person that has a name and age as keys.
 The value of the name key should be a string `Bob` and the value of the age key should be a number `35`.

+Print the age of the person to the console

 ---------------------------------------------

 ## Challenge 5

-Change the content of this HTML to be `Enjoy your easter long weekend!` using DOM Manipulation.
+Change the content of this HTML to be `Enjoy your tuesday!` using DOM Manipulation.

 #### HTML:
 `